 A study of six beaches in the coastal city of Guarujá in São Paulo state (Southeast Brazil) suggests that urbanization may be a source of stress not only for humans but also for mussels.
-Researchers affiliated with the Federal University of São Paulo (UNIFESP) in Santos, Brazil, and the University of New South Wales (UNSW) in Sydney, Australia, found a direct correlation among the degree of urbanization, contamination of the sea by metals and the possible metabolic stress caused by these contaminants in mussels native to the beaches of interest.
-The study was published in Marine Pollution Bulletin.
+Researchers affiliated with the Federal University of São Paulo (UNIFESP) in Santos, Brazil, and the University of New South Wales (UNSW) in Sydney, Australia, found a direct correlation among the degree of urbanization, contamination of the sea by metals and the possible metabolic stress caused by these contaminants in mussels that live on the beaches of interest.
+The study was funded by São Paulo Research Foundation - FAPESP and published in Marine Pollution Bulletin .

 The group collected mussels of the species Mytilaster solisianus, which inhabits these six beaches in large clumps by clinging to wave-washed intertidal rocks.
 This species is not consumed by humans; however, like others that are consumed and hence are economically significant, this species filters the seawater around it to extract and absorb oxygen and edible particles.
 As a result, it is vulnerable to contamination.